ronak132/colorisation/README.md

 # Auto-colorisation
+CSCE 636: Neural Networks
-Let there be color : automation colorisation of grayscale images and videos
+Let there be color : Automatic colorisation of grayscale images and videos

 Contributors:
 =========================